logeast/figma-uml-widget/README.md

 - ✅ A total of 15 theme colors
 - ✅ Add and Remove column friendly
 - ✅ Move up or down a column
-- ✅ Each column can have a name, a type, a marker and a key ("PK" and "FK" have a custom color to help to recognize them).
+- ✅ Each column can have a name, a type, a marker and a key ("PK" and "FK" have a custom color to help to recognize them)
 - ✅ Generate table from code scripts

 ### Future Extensions